 - Foster a culture of collaboration among students, faculty, staff, and members of the broader community

-The GUCEL Program is approaching its fourth year of operation.
-During this time, the program has provided an opportunity for McMaster’s graduate students to take part in experiential learning through working with undergraduate students, faculty, staff and members of the community.
-In three years, the GUCEL Program has support 5 students in the Faculties of Business, Science, and Social Sciences.
-Starting in 2013, all published Annual Reports from the department include a full section highlighting the work of students who have successfully completed their GUCEL projects.
+As of Fall 2020, the GUCEL program has provided an opportunity for eight McMaster graduate students to take part in experiential learning through working with undergraduate students, faculty, staff, and members of the community.
+Starting in 2013, all published ASP Annual Reports include a full section highlighting the work of students who have successfully completed a GUCEL project.
 Past reports can be found at asp.mcmaster.ca/reports.

 Students involved in the GUCEL Program will have the opportunity to engage with diverse stakeholders and work within an interdisciplinary group setting.
 Students can utilize this unique opportunity to develop their skills in communication, teamwork, and time management as well as project planning and project management.
 Students should expect to spend 5 to 10 hours per week on GUCEL project work, including meetings, emails, and other relevant tasks.